 The Cutie Pet dog nail clippers also provide a 100% satisfaction guarantee and also have a free how-to video for top tips.
 The stainless steel blades are sharper than usual in order for a clean and safe cut.

 There is a safety guard that protects your dog’s nail from the sharp blades, which is something you would expect nowadays.
 The design of the handles is slightly different from the Simply Pets model and has been designed for ease of use.

-The Cutie Pet model is the best sharp dog nail clipper and ensures the nail cut clearly and not crack.
+The Cutie Pet model is the best sharp dog nail clipper and ensures the nail is cut clearly and not cracked.
 Blades that are worn down or not sharp enough simply crack and could cause your dog to flinch or become uncomfortable.

 Shiny Pet Nail Clipper For Small Dogs

 The Shiny Pet Nail clippers are designed for smaller dogs with less thick nails.
-They are a scissor styled nail clipper where the handles are made from recycled plastic.
+They are a scissor style nail clipper where the handles are made from recycled plastic.
 As you would expect the blades are stainless steel and are angled to ensure a clear cut.

 Shiny Pet provides an E-Book as a tutorial to ensure you are performing an efficient and safe nail trim.
 They are dog nail clippers for smaller dogs or puppies and will probably struggle with thick nails.
 If this is the case, the other alternatives are the better buy.

 Backed with a lifetime money-back guarantee, you can be confident in buying these nails clippers.
 They are the best dog nail clippers for small dogs and highly popular for this specific reason.

 Petetpet Dog Nail Trimmers

 PetetPet is a reputable pet accessories brand and their clippers come with options for small and large dogs.
 The blade is the main focus with these clippers and is angled at 45 degrees and is made from 3.5 mm high carbon stainless steel.